Mattia Michelotto: Career

 Staying for Vincenzo Sospiri Racing for the third year in a row, Michelotto raced full-time in both Lamborghini Super Trofeo Europe and the 2023 Italian GT Sprint Championship.
 In the former, Michelotto won the season-opening round at Le Castellet, before taking further wins at Spa, Nürburgring and Vallelunga, on his way to runner-up honours behind Brendon Leitch.
 In the latter, Michelotto took his first win of the season in the penultimate round of the season at Mugello in race two, before winning the season-ending race two at Imola to finish runner-up in the overall GT3 standings.
 During 2023, Michelotto made his debut in the GT World Challenge Europe Sprint Cup at the second round of the season at Misano.

 Extending his partnership with Vincenzo Sospiri Racing in 2024 as a Professional driver for Lamborghini, Michelotto returned to Lamborghini Super Trofeo Europe, whilst also competing full-time in the Italian GT Sprint Championship and also racing part-time in the GT3 Pro-Am class of the Italian GT Endurance Championship.
 In Super Trofeo Europe, Michelotto won at Le Mans and Barcelona to finish fourth in points in fourth season in the series.
 In Italian GT, Michelotto finished third in the sprint standings after taking two wins at Misano and Imola, whilst in the endurance series, Michelotto won in class at the season-ending Monza round to finish runner-up in the Pro-Am points.
 During 2024, Michelotto returned to the 24 Hours of Spa, racing in the Bronze Cup for Barwell Motorsport.
 In the race, Michelotto led in class until the latter stages, during which the Italian suffered a puncture and eventually finished third in class.

 In 2025, Michelotto returned to Vincenzo Sospiri Racing for a dual campaign in both the Endurance and Sprint Cups of the Italian GT Championship.
-Alongside his commitments in Italian GT, Michelotto is also set to race on a part-time basis for the same team in the GT World Challenge Europe Endurance Cup, starting at Monza.
+In the former, Michelotto scored a lone GT3 Pro-Am win at Mugello to end the year seventh in points.
+In the latter, Michelotto took class wins at Mugello, Imola and Monza to secure the GT3 Pro-Am title at season's end.
+Alongside his commitments in Italian GT, Michelotto also raced part-time with the same team in the GT World Challenge Europe Endurance Cup, scoring a best result of ninth at Monza.

+In early 2026, Michelotto joined the Lamborghini Squadra Corse factory roster, as well as continuing with VSR for his maiden full-time campaign in the GT World Challenge Europe Sprint Cup.